 How to avoid:

 People love freebies and that’s exactly what scammers use as bait to get your info.
 One rule of thumb: free gift cards on the Internet are never free.
 Buy them through legitimate websites, but first make sure the website is authentic and not cloned.
 And Facebook or Twitter free gift cards?
 Hmmm...no.
 Get that out of your head.
-If you really want to participate in rewards programs and gift cards are your thing, use only legitimate companies.
-One of the most trustworthy service out there is Swagbucks.com, which is the world's largest free online rewards program.
+If you really want to participate in rewards programs and gift cards are your thing, use Swagbucks.com, which is the world's largest free online rewards program.
 You get paid by doing things online which you might do anyway, such as searching the web, discover products, take surveys, watch videos, or play games.
 You can also get free iTunes and Amazon cards.
 The company has a A+ rating with the Better Business Bureau.
 You can register for free HERE.
 They have a $5 sign-up bonus.